Nursing BSN

 3. A student must have a minimum earned cumulative grade point average (GPA) of 2.5 or higher to enter into the required nursing courses.
 Students are expected to maintain a 2.5 minimum cumulative GPA while in the nursing program.
 Students earning less than a GPA of 2.50 in their first semester will receive a warning.
 Students earning less than a GPA of 2.5 after their first semester will be placed on Academic Probation.
 Students who are on Academic Probation for 2 consecutive semesters will be dismissed from the program.
 A student can view the required nursing (NUR) courses in the academic catalog.

-4. A student must earn a C or better in any Mathematics or Natural Science courses that are required for the major.
+4. A student must earn a C or better in any Mathematics courses that are required for the major.

-5. Successful completion of required nursing (NUR) courses and INT 450: Capstone is defined as 77% or better according to the Undergraduate Nursing Policy Grading Policy.
+5. Successful completion of all required nursing (NUR) courses and INT courses is defined as a 77% or better according to the School of Nursing and Allied Health Grading Scale.
+Refer to the Undergraduate Nursing Grading Policy.
 A student can view the required nursing (NUR) courses in the academic catalog.

-7. A student may have no more than two unsuccessful attempts across all of the required (NUR) nursing courses and Capstone in the program.
+9. A student may have no more than two unsuccessful attempts across all of the required (NUR) nursing and INT courses in the program.
 Students exceeding this requirement will be dismissed from the Nursing major.
 Academic advising relative to other majors/options will be provided.

 Grading Standards